AyanamiAkaha/kanji-workbook-generator/README.md

 # known issues

-- It seems furigana module does not handle jinmeiyou kanji correctly.
-For example texts with 也 will crash the application.
-This requires a fix upstream (I'll create a PR in the future when/if I have time)
+- ~~It seems furigana module does not handle jinmeiyou kanji correctly.
+For example texts with 也 will crash the application.~~ (fixed)